osvaldo2627/string-pad-pattern/README.md

-### String pad pattern provides a simple way to pad an string the following a pattern.
+### simple way to add padding to one string following a gived pattern.

 # Define a pattern: